Obarun/66/doc/66-rosetta.md

 - The `@extdepends=` field has been removed and has no effect.
 To address this, switch the service definition in this field to the `@depends=` field.
 For example, a service declaring `@depends=(consolekit)` and `@extdepends=(dbus)` should be converted by removing the `@extdepends` field and appending dbus to the `@depends=(dbus consolekit)` field.

 - The `@shebang` field is deprecated and will be removed in a future release.
-To define the shebang for our script, place it at the beginning of the `@execute` field **right after** the opened parentheses, **without** any space, new line, or other characters.
+To define the shebang for your script, place it at the beginning of the `@execute` field **right after** the opened parentheses, **without** any space, new line, or other characters.
 For example, for an sh script, the beginning of the @execute field must be

     ```
     @execute = (!#/usr/bin/sh